zhenrong-wang/hpc-now/README.md

 **NOTE:** For UNIX-like OS, it is not necessary to set a password for 'hpc-now' and switch to it in the terminal.
 You can just run `hpcopr.exe` with `sudo -Hu hpc-now` prefix. e.g.:

-`sudo -Hu hpc-now hpcopr envcheck`
+`sudo -Hu hpc-now hpcopr envcheck`  *The -Hu specifies the user hpc-now and its home directory*

 **NOTE:** This method is only valid for **sudoers**.